Here are the facts about the great composer – Frédéric Chopin (1810 – 1849).

 - Although he only played 30 public concerts in his life, five of these were in Britain during an ill-fated visit there for seven months in 1847.
 For a sickly man with tuberculosis, the wet and windy weather of Scotland and England was hardly going to be good for him.
 He did, though, play for the new Queen, Victoria and Prince Albert; the Queen, who rarely spoke to anyone, actually spoke to him twice.

-- The visit to Great Britain very nearly killed Chopin and he was eventually helped back to Paris in November 1847, when the fog and cold weather had descended on London, by his travelling companion, Leonard Niedzwiedzki.
+- The visit to Great Britain very nearly killed Chopin and he was eventually helped back to Paris in November 1847, when the fog and cold weather had descended on London, by his traveling companion, Leonard Niedzwiedzki.
 He’d written to his friend in Paris, ‘One day longer here and I won’t just die – I’ll go mad’.
 Taken to the train station by John Broadwood, the piano builder, they were seen-off by well-wishers before Chopin suffered a seizure on the train.
 He survived this but was dead within a year.

-- Like other celebrated artists, Bram Stoker, Charles Dickens and Hector Berlioz, Chopin had a bank account at Coutts in the Strand London.
+- Like other celebrated artists, Bram Stoker, Charles Dickens, and Hector Berlioz, Chopin had a bank account at Coutts in the Strand London.
 The Coutts family were great supporters of the arts and attended concerts given by him during his stay in Britain.
 After returning from Scotland to London in 1847, Chopin opened his account with a deposit of £250 (around £25,000 in today’s terms).

 - Chopin’s illness provoked some less than complimentary comments; Hector Berlioz made the slightly derogatory comment, ‘Chopin has been dying all his life’, and even Georges Sand, after they had split up, suggested that his illness which she sarcastically referred to as ‘son maladie’ was mainly psychosomatic.
 Sir Charles Halle made the point that Chopin would approach the piano bent double like an old man who could barely move, but then magically straighten up and appear to grow in strength as he started to play.